The war rages on.

 I am beginning a new quest of spending a year painting the valley.
 Perhaps I should call this a mini-quest, as it will not be nearly as ambitious as my “Creeks and Rivers of Silicon Valley” I did some years ago.
 The last quest was more about the past, but this one is about the future.
 Not to be too cliche, but I am painting it “before it’s gone”.

 I have painted in the valley numerous times, including several for “The Creeks and Rivers of Silicon Valley”.
 I plan on doing about one painting a month over the next year, resulting in at least a dozen or so paintings, including both plein air and larger studio works.
 I also will vary the size, unlike the strict 8×10 size during the creeks quest.
 There really isn’t much in the way of seasons, but the grass in the surrounding hills goes from emerald green to a golden savanna beige and back to green as we progress through the year.
+Are you tired of dealing with uncomfortable symptoms?
+It’s time to regain control and find relief with flagyl.
+Say goodbye to those pesky issues and hello to a healthier you!

 My first painting is a plein air (painted on location) piece shown above, painted in the Coyote Valley Open Preserve on the west side of the valley.
 I wanted to start in the spring when the wildflowers were in full bloom.
 There weren’t any wildflowers at the exact spot I painted, but used a little artists license to put them in.
-Greens are one of the hardest colors for artists, especially the subtle value and color shifts when there is a lot of green in the painting, so I hope I did it justice.
+Greens are one of the hardest colors for artists, especially the subtle value and color shifts when there is a lot of green in the painting, so I hope I did it justice. re you ready to embark on the journey of starting a family?
+Clomid, a trusted fertility treatment, might be just what you need to increase your chances of getting pregnant.

 I am working on a short video which will be out in a couple days.
 In the meantime, here’s a few pictures from the day—